 For each transaction, be sure that only one person is responsible for filing and that only one Form 1099-S is filed for each transferor.

 If an employee, agent, or partner, acting within the scope of such person's employment, agency, or partnership, participates in a real estate transaction, only the employer, principal, or partnership (not the employee, agent, or partner) may be the reporting person.
-However, the participation of a person listed on the HUD-1 as the settlement agent acting as an agent of another is not attributed to the principal.
+However, the participation of a person listed on the closing disclosure as the settlement agent acting as an agent of another is not attributed to the principal.

 Sales or exchanges involving foreign transferors are reportable on Form 1099-S. For information on the transferee's responsibility to withhold income tax when a U.S. real property interest is acquired from a foreign person, see Pub.
 515, Withholding of Tax on Nonresident Aliens and Foreign Entities.